-As a note for any doctors or medical students/researchers out there, I had a pelvic MRI 72 hours after a coronary angiogram, and the MRI dramatically reduced my femoral artery pain.
+As a note for any doctors or medical students/researchers out there, I had a pelvic MRI 72 hours after a coronary angiogram, and somehow — I have no idea how — the MRI dramatically reduced my femoral artery pain.
 I don’t know if the MRI just helped with the symptoms, or did something that helped heal the wound, but the pain relief was significant.
 On the way into the MRI I was walking very slow, and on the way out I could walk at a normal pace.
 If anyone reads this, I hope that’s a helpful hint for someone else out there.

 For more information on this, here’s my story of a possible heart attack, nuclear stress test, coronary angiogram, a pheochromocytoma, and an MRI.